haiku/haikudepotserver/docs/local-development.md

 -Djava.awt.headless=true
 ```

-Modify the environment variable `HDS_GRAPHICSSERVER_BASE_URI` set when running the HDS application server to have value `http://localhost:8085`.
+Modify the configuration property `hds.graphics-server.base-uri` set when running the HDS application server to have value `http://localhost:8085`.
 Re-run the HDS application server.

 ## Run from the Intelli-J IDE

 The [Intelli-J](https://www.jetbrains.com/idea/) IDE can be used to run the HDS SpringBoot application.
 Locate the file `src/main/java/org/haiku/haikudepotserver/Application.java` and choose the _Debug_ option on the context menu for this file.
+You will need to add the `-Drun.arguments=--spring.config.additional-location=file:///path/to/config.yaml` program arguments and the following JVM arguments;

+- `-Dfile.encoding=UTF-8`
+- `-Duser.timezone=GMT0`
+- `-Djava.awt.headless=true`

 The application can be accessed using a web browser on `http://localhost:8080` on the development host.
 Login as `root` with password `zimmer`.